 In Mind the Product's state of product management survey late last year lots of you said that strategic thinking had been the most important skill in helping you advance your career but it's certainly not an easy skill to master.
 We've gathered some advice from the community in an attempt to offer some clarity.

-At its simplest, strategic thinking is an ability to plan for the future.
+At its simplest, strategic thinking is the ability to plan for the future.
 By implication then it can be seen as the sole preserve of product leaders.
 Not so, says Mind the Product’s founder Martin Eriksson, it’s something that every product manager should practise.
 He says: “The challenge for product is often that especially if you’re ‘just’ a product manager, that you get so stuck into your day-to-day, so all-consumed by the process of taking something off the roadmap and working through all the steps to get it shipped and then moving on to the next thing, that you forget to look up at the horizon.
 That's how I think about strategic thinking - it’s not the one foot in front of the other, but where am I actually headed?
 Where is it taking me?
 Is it getting me closer to the company vision and mission - or further away?
 What's working?
 What's not working?”
 Product managers also need to look at the wider market, at market trends, and remind themselves that their customers have other options, not just product leadership.

 In a recent AMA for MTP Leaders, Leadership Mistakes and how to Avoid Them